deuslirio/data-flow-sfl/README.md

 # Evaluating data-flow coverage in Spectrum-based Fault localization (SFL)
 Experimental package of the experiment comparing the use of data-flow and control-flow in SFL.

+## Study results
+The results of our experiment are available [here]().
+The SFL lists that we created are available [here](https://github.com/saeg/user-study-sfl/tree/master/susp-lists).
+The lists also contain the time spent to run the programs and create the SFL lists, which we used to analyze the efficiency of DF and CF.

 ### Jaguar CLI
 We used Jaguar CLI to gather both data-flow (DF) and control-flow (CF) spectra and to create suspiciousness lists.
 The Jaguar's version used in the experiment is available here: [Github page](https://github.com/saeg/jaguar/releases/tag/jaguar-0.0.6-4f9d6f0) or [jar](https://github.com/saeg/jaguar/releases/download/jaguar-0.0.6-4f9d6f0/br.usp.each.saeg.jaguar.core-0.0.6-SNAPSHOT-jar-with-dependencies.jar).